 A poll of readers confirmed this as the cover for the book by an overwhelming majority!

-We are pleased to announce that pre-orders for The Typical Tudor are now available.
 This new book presents a fascinating introduction to the range of garments worn by ordinary men and women 500 years ago.
 It draws on a wide variety of primary sources for sound evidence of clothing for the mean and middling sort from 1485 to 1603.

 The Typical Tudor builds on the authors’ previous works The Tudor Tailor (2006) and The Tudor Child (2013) by surveying the available sources with statistical rigour.
-Most noteworthy of these is the database of more than 55,000 garments and accessories drawn from transcribed wills, accounts, inventories and court records.
-The book overcomes many of the challenges of research into lower and middle-class dress by diligently cross-referencing these three categories of evidence to provide a new and comprehensive survey of historical dress for the period.
+Most noteworthy of these is the database of more than 57,000 garments and accessories drawn from transcribed wills, accounts, inventories and court records.
+The book overcomes many of the challenges of research into lower and middle-class dress by diligently cross-referencing multiple categories of evidence to provide a new and comprehensive survey of historical dress for the period.

 Sources for people’s appearance 500 years ago offer meagre clues compared to the wealth of material recording the elite.
 The Tudor Tailor’s investigations uncover what is available to help paint a picture of their clothes.
 Key questions in this hunt for clues are: How representative is what remains?
-Is any of it is typical of the lower and middling sort who lived in the Early Modern era?
+Is any of it typical of the lower and middling sort who lived in the Early Modern era?
 And how does it help reconstruct their looks and lives?
-The contradictions and confusions presented by these three main sources must be approached with caution.
+The contradictions and confusions presented by these sources must be approached with caution.
 How can this patchy evidence provide a picture of what was usual in the Tudor era?
 What was the range of options for everyday and best dress?

 All averages are based on a broad sweep of data which includes outliers as well as those firmly in the mainstream.
 Some extant evidence is extraordinary and therefore atypical but still relevant.
 The vast majority of what once existed in the wardrobes of ordinary people is long gone and only indirect indications remain.
 Can all these fragments fit together?
 Even the most robust interrogation of the best evidence provides only a shadowy glimpse of who these people were and what they wore.